 The cost of price promotions and rebates are treated as reductions of revenue.
-No products are sold on consignment.
 Credit sales are recorded as trade accounts receivable and no collateral is required.
 Revenue from items sold through the Company's retail locations is recognized at the time of sale.
 Net revenue reported herein is shown net of sales allowances and excise taxes.
 If the conditions for revenue recognition are not met, the Company defers the revenue until all conditions are met.
-As of December 31, 2020, and December 31, 2019, the Company has recorded deferred revenue in the amount of \$131,782 and \$125,713, respectively, which is included in unearned revenue on the balance sheet.
+As of December 31, 2021, and December 31, 2020, the Company has recorded deferred revenue in the amount of \$229,106 and \$131,782, respectively, which is included in unearned revenue on the balance sheet.
+Gift cards that have been issued but not used are also treated as unearned revenue and were \$682,881 and \$487,633 as of December 31, 2021 and 2020, respectively.

 Distributor Sales Segment - Wholesale wine sales are through distributors and the Company recognizes revenue when the product is shipped, and title passes to the distributor.
 The Company's standard terms are 'FOB' shipping point, with no customer acceptance provisions.
 The cost of price promotions and rebates are treated as reductions of revenue.
-No products are sold on consignment.
 Credit sales are recorded as trade accounts receivable and no collateral is required.

 The Company has price incentive programs with its distributors to encourage product placement and depletions.
 Sales are reported net of incentive program expenses.
 Incentive program payments are made when completed incentive program payment requests are received from the customers.
-For the year ended December 31, 2020 and 2019, the Company recorded incentive program expenses of \$1,757,631 and \$1,075,764, respectively, as a reduction in sales on the Statement of Income.
-As of December 31, 2020, and 2019, the Company has recorded an incentive program liability in the amount of \$157,044 and \$64,952, respectively, which is included in accrued expenses on the balance sheet.
+For the year ended December 31, 2021 and 2020, the Company recorded incentive program expenses of \$1,437,481 and \$1,757,631, respectively, as a reduction in sales on the Statements of Income.
+As of December 31, 2021, and 2020, the Company has recorded an incentive program liability in the amount of \$67,326 and \$157,044, respectively, which is included in accrued expenses on the balance sheet.
 Estimates are based on historical and projected experience for each type of program or customer and have historically been in line with actual costs incurred.